-A great way to get up close to a glacier in New Zealand without blowing all your money on a helicopter flight is by hiking on the Rob Roy track.
+A great way to get up close to a glacier in New Zealand without blowing all your money on a helicopter flight is by hiking on the Rob Roy Track.
 This 3-4 hour return brings you close to sheer rock faces, waterfalls, snowfields, and the Rob Roy Glacier.
 Start in the Raspberry Flat car park in the Matukituki Valley.

-Haast Pass walks
+Haast Pass Walks

 The bluest clearest rivers can be found along the road between Wanaka and Haast.
 If that sounds appealing to you, take the Blue Pools Walk (1-hour return) just above Muddy Creek.
 Also, for you waterfall fix, stop off at Thunder Creek Falls and Fantail Falls.

 Surround yourself in the Southern Alps scenery, while you learn about the natural and social history of the area.
 After your glacier-fed river journey, you can choose to hike or go fishing with the activity provider.

-Flights in Mt Aspiring National park
+Flights in the Mt Aspiring National Park

 Take a scenic flight by plane or helicopter as you watch the snowy mountain peaks below.
 There are a few flight options starting from Wanaka with Aspiring Helicopters.
 Fly to Milford Sound or the West Coast to encapsulate the view of Mt Aspiring along the way.
-Or you can even fly the plane yourself!Skydiving in Wanaka is another way of seeing Mt Aspiring from the sky.Flying by helicopter allows you to hover by glaciers and glacial lakes.
-This is a good option if your budget has no bounds!
+Or you can even fly the plane yourself!
+Find out more on Viator and Tripadvisor.

 Canyoning in Mt Aspiring National Park

 For a full-on adventure day, try canyoning in the Routeburn Valley.
 This activity takes you through the landscape where The Lord of the Rings was filmed before you descend into the canyon.
 Be prepared to jump from waterfalls!
-Book your Routeburn canyoning trip here.Canyoning trips in the Mt Aspiring National Park operate from Queenstown and Wanaka.
+Book your Routeburn canyoning trip on Viator or Tripadvisor.

-If you have more time in Mt Aspiring National Park…
+If You Have More Time in Mt Aspiring National Park…

-- Mountaineering enthusiasts should try Mt Awful (fun name, right?) and Mt Aspiring.
+- Mountaineering enthusiasts should try Mt Awful (fun name, right?) and Mt Aspiring

 - Fish for rainbow and brown trout in the Caple and Greenstone Valleys.
-You must have a backcountry and whole season licence.
+You must have a backcountry and whole season licence

 - Take on the pristine slopes in heli-skiing.